Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

 For more details about vpn connections please see: https://medium.com/@svfusion/setup-site-to-site-vpn-to-aws-with-pfsense-1cac16623bd6

-This guide also does not cover how to set up a VPC in AWS.
+Note:  This guide does not cover how to set up a VPC in AWS.

 For more details about setting up a VPC please see: